Exploradores de España: Assault on the Exploradores de Barcelona headquarters and the Catalan split

-One of the most hostile precedents was the assault on the headquarters of the exploradores loyal to the national association on April 28, 1930, starring a sector of the jovent republicà (republican youth) during a student strike, causing the Exploradores Barceloneses to lose their flag.
+One of the most hostile precedents was the assault on the headquarters of the exploradores loyal to the national association on 28 April 1930, starring a sector of the jovent republicà (republican youth) during a student strike, causing the Exploradores Barceloneses to lose their flag.
 According to the available documentation on Catalan scouting from the National Archive of Catalonia, in 1933 the most Catalanist sector, openly politicized left-wing and akin to the nationalist postulates of the time, the Boy Scouts de Catalunya was organized as an association of regional character whose strong core would be the protagonist of a major split of the Exploradores de España in Catalonia.
 Among the demands of the breakaway group was to dispense with the use of the national flag in the activities of the association and total independence in its institutional relations with the International Scout Bureau in London.
-In 1932, in a decentralizing attempt, the Catalan grouping had previously been constituted as the Federación de los Boy Scouts de Cataluña, linked to the Exploreradores de España; On February 22, 1933, Carlos Cifuentes Rodríguez resigned as commissioner of Catalonia, and Narcís de Romaguera, head of the Catalanist faction, was dismissed by the National Council which refused to cede autonomy.
+In 1932, in a decentralizing attempt, the Catalan grouping had previously been constituted as the Federación de los Boy Scouts de Cataluña, linked to the Exploradores de España; On 22 February 1933 Carlos Cifuentes Rodríguez resigned as commissioner of Catalonia, and Narcís de Romaguera, head of the Catalanist faction, was dismissed by the National Council which refused to cede autonomy.
 The fracture was consummated, backed by historical figures of the time of Pedro Roselló, Ramón Soler and Jaume Roca.
 The honorary presidency of the new institution was offered to Francesc Macià, president of the Generalitat de Catalunya.
 After the split, the Exploradores de España en Cataluña were reduced to a minimum, their presence limited to the municipalities of Barcelona and Tarrasa, and the autonomous English and French groups.